wadmp/wadmp.github.io/src/gen2/explanations/companies-and-users/README.md

 ## System Administrator

 The System Administrator is the administrator of the platform.
-In addition to the standard permissions, the Sysadmin can also Register and Delete devices and claim devices to any company.
+In addition to the standard permissions, the Sysadmin can also Register and Delete devices and Add devices to any company.

 Contact your Sysadmin if you have any issues that your company administrator cannot resolve.